Cr8tiveDav/Cr8tiveDav/README.md

 # Hi there 👋, I'm David 👨🏽‍💻

-I'm a frontend developer passionate about building responsive and accessible web apps using JavaScript, React, and modern tools.
+A frontend developer passionate about building responsive and accessible web apps using JavaScript, React, and modern tools.

 ## 🔧 Tech Stack
 - 💻 Languages: JavaScript, HTML, CSS